conorthedev/libappearancecell/README.md

         ```
         MyBundle_LIBRARIES = appearancecell
         ```
+- 3: Make sure your project depends on libappearancecell
+    - control:
+      ```
+      Depends: me.conorthedev.libappearancecell
+      ```
-- 3: Import libappearancecell
+- 4: Import libappearancecell
     ```objc
     #import <libappearancecell/libappearancecell.h>
     ```
-- 4: Check out the example below for how to use it in your Preferences!
+- 5: Check out the example below for how to use it in your Preferences!

 ## Documentation
 ### AppearanceSelectionTableCell